Smart electric drive: Fourth generation

 The fourth-generation model, based on the C453, was made available for sale in the US on 9 August 2017, as a 2017 model; European sales started earlier the same year.
 The gasoline model was no longer for sale in Canada and the US after the 2017 model year.
-With the new body and the Renault/Mercedes Edison Platform, it is available with electric drive and a 17.6 kWh battery.
+With the new body and the Renault/Mercedes Edison Platform, it is available with an upgraded 80 hp, 118 ftlb electric motor and a 17.6 kWh battery that stays with the car instead of being rented.
 It has an EPA Certified range of 58 mi.
 The charge rate is 7.2 kW.
 Also available as a cabriolet, it is the only current production electric convertible in the world.

 The model was later renamed as Smart EQ Fortwo in 2018 as Daimler started to use EQ brand for electric car lineup.

 A facelifted model was unveiled in 2019, for the 2020 model year.
+This happened just before Geely bought a 50% stake in Smart and the model lasted until Geely made their own models and discontinued the Smart EQ in 2024.